UniOfGreenwich/ELEE1147_Exercises/src/HeaderFilesGuardsMacros/HeaderFilesGuardsMacros.md

 >>
 >> A header file is a file containing declarations and macro definitions that can be shared between multiple source files.
 Commonly used header files, such as `stdio.h`, `stdlib.h`, and `math.h`, provide essential functions and constants.

-1. Open a new project and call it something meaningful like `HeadersLab`.
+1. Open visual studio code and open an existing folder or make a new one and call it something meaningful like `HeadersLab`.

 2. Create a new header file in the header folder of the project view as seen below, call it, `myheader.h`